Instability of de Sitter space under thermal radiation in different vacua: Discussions and Conclusions

 It is at this point interesting to notice that the change in $S_\text{rad}$ in a given $e$-fold duration $\Delta{N} = H\Delta{t}$ is constant:

 where the positive (negative) sign is for $|U\rangle$ ($|U'\rangle$): the entropy of thermal radiation increases (decreases) monotonically for $|U\rangle$ ($|U'\rangle$).
 Especially, only considering the s-wave contribution, $\Delta{S}_\text{rad} = \pm1/24$.
 The adiabatic equilibrium condition demands $\Delta{S}_\text{dS}$ compensate $\Delta{S}_\text{rad}$.
 Then $\Delta{S}_\text{dS} = \mp1/24$ for $\ell=0$, which is in sharp contrast to $\Delta{S}_\text{dS} \gg 1$ in slow-roll inflation~\cite{ArkaniHamed:2007ky}.
-Nevertheless, for $|U'\rangle$ we expect a definite adiabatic evolution of the dS geometry all the way as $\Delta{S}_\text{dS}>0$: Solving \eqref{eq:epsilon-swave} for $H$ gives
+Nevertheless, for $|U'\rangle$ we expect a definite adiabatic evolution of the dS geometry all the way as $\Delta{S}_\text{dS}>0$: Solving \eqref{eq:epsilon-swave} for $H$ gives~\cite{Padmanabhan:2002ji}

-so both $H$ and $\epsilon_H$ becomes zero as $t\to\infty$.
-That is, for $|U'\rangle$ dS asymptotically does become the Minkowski space-time.
+where $H_0$ is the value ofthe Hubble parameter when the dS stage begins at $t=0$, so both $H$ and $\epsilon_H$ becomes zero as $t\to\infty$.
 On the other hand, for $|U\rangle$ the sign for the second term in the parentheses of the above equation flips, such that $H(t)$ becomes singular when $t = 128\pi^2\mpl^2/H_0^3$.
 This means our semi-classical, perturbative approach to consider a (minimally coupled, massless) scalar field for the instability of dS becomes invalid after this time scale.

 Indeed, given $\epsilon_H=c H^2/\mpl^2$ with some constant $c$, a significant change in the Hubble parameter occurs as $\Delta H/H \sim {\cal O}(1)$ after the ``quantum break-time'' $\Delta t \sim c^{-1}\mpl^2/H^3$~\cite{Dvali:2017eba}.
 In the black hole analogy, this characteristic time scale corresponds to the Page time~\cite{Page:1993wv, Page:2013dx}, after which the semi-classical, perturbative approach can be no longer valid.
 The Page time in black hole physics compare the entropy of thermal radiation and that of the black hole horizon to see if black hole evaporation is consistent with unitarity.
 Since dS in the Unruh vacuum mimics an evaporating black hole, we expect that it also has the information paradox problem.